Chern-Weil theory for Haefliger-singular foliations: Background

-In the early nineteen-seventies, R. Bott showed that characteristic classes for a regular foliation $(M,\FF)$ of codimension $q$ could be obtained in the following manner \cite{bott2}.
-Let the normal bundle $\nuFF := \tBun M/\tFF$ of $\FF$ be regarded as a subbundle of $\tBun M$ that is complementary to $\tFF$.
-(For instance, the orthogonal complement of $\tFF$ with respect to some Riemannian metric on $M$.)
+In the early nineteen-seventies, R. Bott showed that for a regular foliation $(M,\FF)$ of codimension $q$, characteristic classes can be obtained in the following manner \cite{bott2}.
+Regard the normal bundle $\nuFF := \tBun M/\tFF$ of $\FF$ as a subbundle of $\tBun M$ that is complementary to $\tFF$.
+(For instance, the orthogonal complement of $\tFF$ with respect to a Riemannian metric on $M$.)
 For a vector field $Z$ on $M$, denote by $Z= Z_{\FF}+Z_{\nu}$ its decomposition into leafwise and normal components respectively.